Hua Eleanor Yu: Research

-Internationally known, Yu has collaborated with Dr. Thomas Blankenstein at the Max Delbrück Center for Molecular Medicine in Germany and with Dr. Jie Liu at Fudan University, China.
-Technologies developed in her laboratory and that of Dr. Andreas Herrmann at City of Hope are being used by a newly formed company, LA Cell, Inc., which hopes to develop cell-penetrating antibody therapies.
+Internationally known, Yu has collaborated with Thomas Blankenstein at the Max Delbrück Center for Molecular Medicine in Germany and with Jie Liu at Fudan University, China.
+Technologies developed in her laboratory and that of Andreas Herrmann at City of Hope are being used by a newly formed company, LA Cell, Inc., which hopes to develop cell-penetrating antibody therapies.

 Preliminary evidence also suggests that Stat3 may be linked to diabetes.

 Awards

 In 2014, Yu received the Humboldt Research Award of the Alexander von Humboldt Foundation, granted to "academics, whose fundamental discoveries, new theories, or insights have had a significant impact on their own discipline and who are expected to continue producing cutting-edge achievements in the future."

+In 2020, Yu received the Karla Mooers Pilot Study Awardof the Rivkin Center for Ovarian Cancer Research for her work on PARG inhibitors as a potential treatment for ovarian cancer.
+This research explores how PARG inhibitors activate the immune system to attack cancer cells, with the goal of improving treatment outcomes for ovarian cancer patients.